Staff

 She is the mom of a spunky little girl and married to a web programmer.
 They spend their shared time on day trip adventures, gardening in their community garden, and playing online and board games.
 When the weather cooperates, swimming, camping, and trips to national parks bring her joy.

-Youth and Families Education Coordinator
+Youth and Families Project Manager

 Benay O’Connell

-Youth and Families Education Coordinator
+Youth and Families Project Manager

-She grew up attending outdoor education camps most summers in the oceans, gardens, and redwood forests of Santa Cruz, CA, which first introduced her to the wonders of environmental learning.
+She grew up attending outdoor education programs and camps most summers in the oceans, gardens, and redwood forests of Santa Cruz, CA, which first introduced her to the wonders of environmental learning.
 As an adult, she attended IslandWood, leading field groups on Bainbridge Island, and completed a Masters in Environmental and Community Education.
-In her free time, she loves traveling, reading, hiking, plants, Harry Potter, cooking and dancing.
+In her free time, she loves traveling, reading, hiking, plants, Harry Potter, cooking and tidepooling.

 Market Programs Coordinator